Introduction to Principles of Project Management

 3. Standards of Engagements

 If we talk about the next principle of project management, so it is “standards of engagements”.
 This principle basically talks about the workforce or employees who work for the project.
 Access to this, there should be a pre-defined list and hierarchy of positions that handle which responsibility and what are the specific duties of a particular position.
-The main agenda behind this separation of duties is to make every employee accountable for the work he had done.
+The main agenda behind this separation of duties is to make every employee accountable for their work.
 Also, a sense of responsibility is very important in every project so that everyone stays connected to their duties.

 4. Intervention and Execution Strategy

-During the execution of the project and at any stage of the project it is quite often that some problems may occur.
+During the execution of the project and at any stage of the project, it is quite often that some problems may occur.
 So this is the challenge for the whole team: how to tackle that problem so that it may not influence the result.
-So by keeping in view this problem next principle emerges which is known as the “Intervention and execution strategy”.
-According to this principle whenever an issue or a problem occurs in the project there should be a permanent fixation of that problem so that it may not repeat in the future.
-Also, this is the duty of every project staff to put its contribution and idea to resolve a particular problem if occurs.
+The next principle emerges, known as the “Intervention and execution strategy”, by keeping in view this problem.
+According to this principle, whenever an issue or a problem occurs in the project, there should be a permanent fixation of that problem so that it may not repeat in the future.
+Also, every project staff’s duty is to put their contribution and idea to resolve a particular problem if it occurs.

 5. Organizational Alignment

 This principle is like the bedrock for the whole project management strategy because if we understand this principle, deeply we see that this principle talks about the proper alignment of the organization, which means that there should be a proper channel in the communication, whether it is flowing from top to bottom and whether it is from bottom to top.
 This is important because communication plays an important role in the project.
 Like if there are some changes in the policy of the project and there is no proper communication so it may hit the performance at last.
 So there should be “Organisational alignment” in every firm.

 6. Measurement and Accountability